-The above reports are required to be scrutinised before being recommended to the PCC.
-This role is undertaken by the Joint Audit Committee.
+The above reports are scrutinised by the Joint Audit Committee.

-3 Treasury Management Policy Statement
+4 Treasury Management Policy Statement

-The Office of the Police and Crime Commissioner defines its treasury management activities as:
+The PCC for Surrey defines its treasury management activities as:

-- The management of borrowing, investments and cash flows, banking, money market and capital market transactions. - The effective control of the risks associated with those activities.

-• The pursuit of optimum performance consistent with those risks.
+- The management of borrowing, investments and cash flows, banking, money market and capital market transactions, - The effective control of the risks associated with those activities. - The pursuit of optimum performance consistent with those risks.

-3.1 Risk appetite
+4.1 Risk appetite